jasonjoh/rest_spec/readme.md

 1. If you need to run the tool for different versions, save the markdowns/ folder content elsewhere.
 1. Copy the API/resource files to MS Graph fork local copy folders to make your edits.

+Note:
+* Do not even attempt to run it against ~/beta (or your custom version based on ~/beta).
+It will take a while to run edmx2json.rb and will stack overflow when you run json2md.rb.
+* Instead, publish a custom version by add your workload to v1.0 and run the tool.

 ## Edit spec files

 Add rich descriptions to the generated documentation to help our customers make sense of huge amount of APIs that are being enabled through Microsoft Graph.